cjprinse/docker-backup/readme.md

 The Backups are stored encrypted, so we don't need to worry about sensitive data in the backup.

 Docker environment variables:
+- GPG_PUBLIC_KEY: The filelocation for the GPG_PUBLIC KEY, Note that this key has to be for the `database` user
 - BACKUP_DIRS: The directories to backup to the given archive name, seperated by space (ex. "/data/dir1:archive1 /data/dir2:archive2)
 - WEBDAV_HOST: The host where to store the backup.
 This will be mounted as /mnt/backup
 - WEBDAV_USER: The webdav user to login to storage